sillybytes/sillybytes/posts/whats_wrong_with_java.md

 Java claims to be a *pointers free language*.
 Pointers, although elegant and very powerful, are a low level construct that should not be present in a higher level language, that's for sure.
-Most of the time I want to be as far as possible from pointers when programming unless I really need them, in which case I will just write in *C*.
+Most of the time I want to be as far away as possible from pointers when programming unless I really need them, in which case I will just write in *C*.